gitlabhq/gitlabhq/CONTRIBUTING.md

 1. The change is as small as possible
-1. Include proper tests and make all tests pass (unless it contains a test exposing a bug in existing code)
+1. Include proper tests and make all tests pass (unless it contains a test exposing a bug in existing code).
+Every new file with code you created must have a corresponging file with tests even if functionality is already tested somewhere else.
 1. If you suspect a failing CI build is unrelated to your contribution, you may try and restart the failing CI job or ask a developer to fix the aforementioned failing test